dkriegner/xrayutilities/doc/source/index.rst

 The needed dependencies are:
  * **GCC** Gnu Compiler Collection or any compatible C compiler.
 On windows you most probably should use MinGW or CygWin.
 Others might work but are untested.
  * **HDF5** a versatile binary data format (library is implemented in C).
-   Although the library is not called directly, it is needed by the pytables Python module (see below).
+   Although the library is not called directly, it is needed by the h5py Python module (see below).
  * **Python** the scripting language in which most of *xrayutilities* code is written in.
  * **git** a version control system used to keep track on the *xrayutilities* development. (only needed for development)